kreeedit/FLAME/README.md

 # FLAME - Formulaic Language Analysis in Medieval Expressions

 FLAME is a Python-based tool for identifying and analyzing formulaic expressions in medieval texts using an enhanced Leave-N-Out (LNO) n-gram approach.
-This method is particularly effective for detecting variant forms of formulaic expressions that differ due to scribal variations, regional differences, or dialectal changes. <a href="https://raw.githubusercontent.com/kreeedit/FLAME/refs/heads/main/text_comparisons.html?token=GHSAT0AAAAAAC3GLX4W2VYCD4QPS6LN2DO6Z2QJ46A" download>Download Text Comparisons</a>
+This method is particularly effective for detecting variant forms of formulaic expressions that differ due to scribal variations, regional differences, or dialectal changes.
+Check text_comparisons.html

 <p align="center">
   <img src="flame-little-flame.gif" width="200" />